 These financial statements have been prepared in accordance with International Financial Reporting Standards and Interpretations ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-These financial statements reflect the Company's early adoption of IFRS 9, see Note 2(c).

-These financial statements have been prepared on an historical cost basis, except for financial instruments which are classified as fair value through profit or loss ("FVTPL").
+These financial statements have been prepared on an historical cost basis, except for financial instruments measured at fair value.
 In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.

-All amounts on these financial statements are presented in Canadian dollars which is the functional currency of the Company.
+All amounts in these financial statements are presented in Canadian dollars which is the functional currency of the Company.

-Certain prior year figures within the statements of financial position and statements of loss and comprehensive loss were reclassified.
+Certain prior year figures within the statements of loss and comprehensive loss were reclassified to conform to the current year's presentation.

-(b) New accounting policies
+(b) Financial instruments